Maybenot: A Framework for Traffic Analysis Defenses: Availability

-We presented Maybenot, a framework for traffic analysis defenses heavily inspired by the Tor Circuit Padding Framework~\cite{circpad,circpaddoc}.
-Defenses are implemented as probabilistic state machines, and the framework provides a common interface for integrating them into protocols such as Tor~\cite{tor}, Wireguard~\cite{wg}, and QUIC~\cite{quic}.
+We presented version 2 of Maybenot, a framework for traffic analysis defenses heavily inspired by the Tor Circuit Padding Framework~\cite{circpad,circpaddoc}.
+Defenses are implemented as probabilistic finite-state machines, and the framework provides a common interface for integrating them into protocols such as Tor~\cite{tor}, Wireguard~\cite{wg}, and QUIC~\cite{quic}.
 Maybenot is implemented as a Rust library (crate) with the goal of being easy to integrate into new and existing protocols.
-To assist in the development of defenses, we provide a simulator that can be used to simulate how provided network traces could change if provided machines were running at the client and/or server.
+To assist in the development of defenses, we provide a simulator that can be used to simulate how provided network traces may change if given machines were running at the client and/or server.

-Our goal with Maybenot is to contribute towards widespread real-world use of traffic analysis defenses.
-We hope that Maybenot will be useful for researchers, protocol implementers, and defenders.
+Our goal with Maybenot is to contribute towards the widespread real-world use of traffic analysis defenses.
+We hope that Maybenot will be useful for researchers, protocol developers, and defenders alike.
 With the monumental progress being made in AI and machine learning, we believe that traffic analysis defenses will become increasingly important.
-Because we are in the middle of this AI revolution, a framework is likely worthwhile on the short to medium term until the dust settles.
+Because we are in the middle of this AI revolution, a framework is likely worthwhile in the short to medium term until the dust settles.
 It took us decades to get to where we are today with making encrypted end-to-end communication the norm.
 We will probably need a similar amount of time to get to where we want to be with traffic analysis defenses.